 Medical assistants are one of the ten fastest-growing careers in health care.
 Medical assistants work alongside physicians and other providers mainly in out-patient or ambulatory facilities such as medical offices.

 You want to attend a credible college that stands out from the rest.
 At COD, you'll discover:

 - Dedicated instructors with years of professional experience.

 - Affordable programs to help you achieve success without creating overwhelming debt or draining a savings account.

 - Instruction utilizing top-notch facilities and equipment in the Health and Science Center.

 The Medical Assistant, Associate in Applied Science degree teaches students billing and coding, how to maintain medical records, schedule appointments, record vital signs, collect blood specimens, perform basic laboratory tests and prepare and administer medications.
-The degree requires a minimum of 64 credits in program requirements and electives.

 The College of DuPage Medical Assistant Certificate Program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assistant Education Review Board (MAERB).